Evan02580/HeartAttackPred/README.md

 ## Dataset Overview

+The open source dataset can be available on kaggle: [Heart Attack Risk Prediction](https://www.kaggle.com/datasets/alikalwar/heart-attack-risk-prediction-cleaned-dataset)

 The dataset consists of normalized numerical values across a range of features, including:

 - **People**: Age, Gender, Income...